Digital and Business Skills

 What about after uni?

 When you graduate, you will have transformed yourself from an ambitious individual into a skilled and business-minded graduate.
-You will have gained valuable new skills which prepare you for work, graduate entry into management training programmes, or further study.
+You will have gained valuable new skills which prepare you for work and graduate entry into management training programmes.
 We have used our close links with industry partners to make sure the programme is highly practical, career-focused and industry-informed so you are ready for a successful business or management career.
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.

 The skills and knowledge gained by studying business and management are practical and applicable across a wide range of business functions.
 IBM, BNY Mellon, HSBC, RBS and Manchester United are just a few of the organisations that our students have gone on to secure positions with.

 With opportunities to take part in a year-long paid work placement, a dedicated Professional Development module and support from the University’s careers team and our Launch entrepreneurship experts, we ensure you are equipped with the skills and experience employers are looking for.

 As a CMI accredited Business School, we teach the skills that employers need and as a result, our graduates enjoy excellent international career prospects.